 - Splashbacks/wall tiling

 The list can appear exhaustive, but being aware of the process will eliminate, or at least minimize unexpected costs from cropping up mid-process.
 It will allow those who plan to project manage themselves to source the right tradespeople and schedule in the correct amount of time so that the workflow is harmonious and smooth.
-And it will allow those choosing a project managed service with a company to prepare for what to expect.
+And it will allow those choosing a project-managed service with a company to prepare for what to expect.

 How Much Does Kitchen Installation Actually Cost?

 Before we move on to explore the journey of the kitchen installation and what to expect, let’s take a look at an idea of the costs involved.
-It is advisable to look at groups of costs, as some of the works involved can be done at the same time as others and by the same person.
+It is advisable to look at groups of costs, as some of the work involved can be done at the same time as others and by the same person.

 You will find below some cost indications of how much to expect to pay for each of the stages;